chef-boneyard/chef-web-docs-2016/chef_master/source/auth_authorization.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 .. include:: ../../includes_server_rbac/includes_server_rbac_permissions_global.rst

-Client Permissions
+Key Permissions
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-.. note:: This is only necessary after migrating a client object from one |chef server| to another because the permissions for the nodes must be reset.
+.. note:: This is only necessary after migrating a a client that uses a key from one |chef server| to another because the permissions for the key must be reset.

-.. include:: ../../includes_server_rbac/includes_server_rbac_permissions_client.rst
+.. include:: ../../includes_server_rbac/includes_server_rbac_permissions_key.rst

 Default Groups
 -----------------------------------------------------